Guernsey pound: Banknotes

 The 10 shilling note was replaced by the 50-new-pence coin in the run up to decimalisation. £10 notes were introduced in 1975, followed by £20 in 1980 and £50 in 1994.
 Although £1 and £2 coins have been introduced, the £1 note still circulates.

 A commemorative £20 note was issued in 2012 to commemorate the Diamond Jubilee of Queen Elizabeth II.
 It is similar to the regular issue, but with the QE60 letter prefix, the commemorative laurel wreath on the lower left corner of the note, and additional wording.
 A total of 150,000 notes were issued.

 A commemorative £1 note was issued on 4 July 2013 to mark 200 years since the first commercial operation of Thomas De La Rue.
 The commemorative note is in circulation alongside the standard £1 note, differing in the portrait of De La Rue on the reverse and a TDLR letter prefix.

-On November 8, 2018, a commemorative banknote of £20 was issued to mark the 100th anniversary of the end of World War I. It is like the preceding 2012 commemorative issue, but with the seal of the Bailiwick of Guernsey surrounded by poppy flowers and containing the serial letter prefix "TG/W" (for "The Great War").
+On 8 November 2018, a commemorative banknote of £20 was issued to mark the 100th anniversary of the end of World War I. It is like the preceding 2012 commemorative issue, but with the seal of the Bailiwick of Guernsey surrounded by poppy flowers and containing the serial letter prefix "TG/W" (for "The Great War").

+In January 2023 Guernsey advised that notes produced for the island by De La Rue plc will in future include PUREIMAGE™ and IGNITE® security threads and the NEXUS™ embedded stripe.

+A new series of banknotes is set to enter circulation in 2027, with denominations of £1, £5, £10 and £20 made of polymer.
+Designed by Hayley Mallett, Rachael de la Mare and Natasha K. HE, the designs will not include an image of Charles III and will instead depict the island's plants, animals and buildings.